Abolitionist Education, Facilitation & Supervision

 Their approach as an educator, facilitator and community worker is explicitly tied with experiential, creative, socio-political/cultural and embodied group processes, and co-created healing and un/learning spaces.

-Areas of Focus
+Area of Focus

-• Somatic and embodied abolition & transformative justice
+• Somatic abolition

 • Experiences of liminality, plurality and Otherness